40 Comments

 Expand full comment

-Mar 1Liked by Jayshree Gururaj, Raj Menon
+Mar 1Liked by Raj Menon, Jayshree Gururaj

 Another post that speaks right into my PMM heart!
 For a platform with an unimpressive UX, this details how users can improve their experience on their own in the absence of product-based support or options.
 Great tips!